 To receive funds, an eligible program must have been operating and serving children for at least a portion of the funding period.
-Allowable temporary closures include seasonal closures for summer-only and school year-only programs.
-However, programs that permanently close during the funding period are ineligible.
+Temporary closures including seasonal closures for summer-only and school year-only programs are allowable, however, programs that permanently close during the funding period are ineligible.

-Providers can apply monthly for Transition Grants.
-All application periods close at 4 p.m. on the last day of the application period.
+Providers can apply once a month for Compensation Support Payments.
+Application periods are generally open for eight (8) days and close at 4:30 p.m. on the last day of the application period.

 First, check your email account’s spam and junk folders to make sure your application link email didn’t end up there.
 If it did, move your application link email to your inbox so that the link will work.

 If you still cannot find your application link email, you can request a new application link email by following the steps below.

 Steps for requesting a new Compensation Support Payment application link email: